 - Standing up and maintaining control of the movement of the board beneath you, once the wave is propelling you forward

 - Using gravity to pull you down the wave as you slide down, picking up momentum, sliding back up, and repeating

-The Process to Follow as You Learn to Surf
+The Process to Follow as You Teach Yourself to Surf